 - Unlawful search and seizure: Police and law enforcement must follow procedure and respect civil rights when securing evidence.
 This evidence can be thrown out if it was obtained illegally.

 - Insanity/ lack of mental capacity: Proving that the defendant lacks the ability to understand the nature and consequences of what they were doing or the difference between right and wrong could be a viable legal defense.

-The laws defining murder and the distinctions between first-degree, second-degree, and manslaughter are very complicated in Nebraska.
-You need a qualified, experienced attorney to properly investigate the case and educate the jury about the interplay between the charges and possible defenses.
+The laws defining murder and the distinctions between first-degree, second-degree, and manslaughter are very complicated in our state.
+You need a qualified, experienced Nebraska attorney to properly investigate the case and educate the jury about the interplay between the charges and possible defenses.
 A Nebraska homicide attorney can also counter flawed arguments and demonstrate your innocence using expert testimony and forensic evidence.

 Contact a Nebraska Homicide Law Firm